Working With Children Check (WWCC)

 • Include WBSLSC and LSV in your Organisations – details as follows:

-• Include the following Occupational Codes: 10 (Overnight Camps), 28 (Coaching and tuition) & 42 (Clubs & Associations)
+• Include the following Occupational Codes: 10 (Overnight Camps) & 70 (Clubs & Associations)

-Note: If you do not provide a valid WWCC or WWCC application number, your registration will not be accepted, and your place in the program may be offered to another family.
+Note: If you do not provide a valid WWCC, your membership request will not be accepted.

 If you need any further assistance, please contact wwcc@woolamaibeach.asn.au